Arts for Health & Wellbeing

 Wandsworth Music: Music Therapy

-Weekly sessions for children and young people in schools across the borough, and at their Saturday clinic at from April 2023 to March 2024.
+Weekly sessions for children and young people in schools across the borough, and at their Saturday clinic.

-Wandsworth Music Therapy will run individual and group music therapy sessions designed to meet the individual emotional, social and communication needs of each child.
-This project will reach young people who have been identified as needing support with their mental health to improve wellbeing, resilience and self-confidence.
+Wandsworth Music Therapy run individual and group music therapy sessions designed to meet the individual emotional, social and communication needs of each child.
+This project reaches young people who have been identified as needing support with their mental health to improve wellbeing, resilience and self-confidence.

 #StartWell